The Application Process

 Application Process

-If you intend to apply to the ICCA for course cycles (commencing September 2024 and later), you can register your interest here.
+If you intend to apply to the ICCA for course cycles (commencing September 2025 and later), you can register your interest here.

 The Application Process

-In this section you will enter your personal details and degree/GDL grades (actual or predicted).
-If you have already received tour degree or GDL but have not achieved our minimum grades, you can apply for mitigating circumstances when completing this form.
-For more information go to: Entry Requirements.
+If (at the time of application) you have already received your degree or GDL but have not achieved our minimum grades, you can apply for mitigating circumstances when completing this form.
+For more information, please also see our Entry Requirements.

 1. Motivation